Introduction

 So there has been a net decrease of social welfare.

 These two scenarios look similar: same contribution amounts, same total funding amounts.
 And in both cases, each contributor sees €6,000,000 of “utility” for the €9,000,000 of funding.
-But in the first scenario, total utility is 3 times higher, because the utility is experienced independently by each contributor, while the utility of saved lives is experienced by the cancer patients, not the contributors (obviously the charity people experience the utility of feeling good about those lives being saved, but that’s not the kind of utility we’re trying to maximize).
+But in the selfish scenario, total utility is 3 times higher, because the utility is experienced independently by each contributor, whereas utility of saved lives is experienced only once by each of the cancer patients – the three contributors don’t experience that utility.

 Equilibrium Discovery